junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 We will use Node.js to code the server-side application server.

+_Why Node.js?_

-> Why Node.js?
-JavaScript is the lingua franca for full-stack application development, so it's the obvious choice.
+> JavaScript is the lingua franca for full-stack application development, so it's the obvious choice.

-The application server we make is API-based, and Node.js will interact with GridDB for data storage, handle retrieval data from worldometers, and handle requests and responses from the client UI.
+The application server we make is WebSocket-based, and Node.js will interact with GridDB for data storage, handle retrieval data from worldometers, and handle requests and responses from the client UI.

 ## Front-end Development

-We use React.js to create the user interface.
-To display the world population data visually, we'll use Mapbox GL JS, a powerful mapping library.
+We use React.js to create the user interface and to display the world population data visually, we'll use Mapbox GL JS, a powerful mapping library.
 This library enables the creation of interactive, customizable maps.
-We'll integrate Mapbox GL JS with our React application to render a world map with markers or overlays representing the population data.
+We'll integrate Mapbox GL JS with our React application to render a world map with labels representing the population data.

 ## Prerequisite